kidisty/D3.js/README.md

 The current data set incldes data on rates of income, obesity, poverty, etc. by state.

-created a scatter plot between two of the data variables such as : Healthcare vs. Poverty or Smokers vs. Age.
+created a scatter plot between two of the data variables such as : Healthcare vs. Poverty or Smokers vs. Age